-When you configure SSH, authenticated users with a user account created using $Account \rightarrow Users \rightarrow Add$ User can use the ssh command to login to the FreeNAS® system over the network.
-A user's home
+When you configure SSH, authenticated users with a user account created using ${\tt Account} \to {\tt Users} \to {\tt Add} {\tt User}$ can use the ${\tt ssh}$ command to login to the FreeNAS® system over the network.
+A user's home directory will be the volume/dataset specified in the Home Directory field of their FreeNAS® user account.
+While the SSH login will default to the user's home directory, users are able to navigate outside of their home directory, which can pose a security risk.

 It is possible to allow users to use the scp and sftp commands to transfer files between their local computer and their home directory on the FreeNAS® system, while restricting them from logging into the system using ssh.
-To configure this scenario, go to Account $\rightarrow$ Users $\rightarrow$ View Users, select the user and click Modify User, and change the user's Shell to scponly.
+To configure this scenario, go to $Account \rightarrow Users \rightarrow View Users$, select the user and click Modify User, and change the user's Shell to scponly.
 Repeat for each user that needs restricted SSH access.